-Amortization: Ansoft-related amortization expense increased \$6.2 million for the year ended December 31, 2009 as compared to the prior year.
+Amortization: Ansoft-related amortization expense increased \$6.2 million for the year ended December 31, 2009 as compared to the year ended December 31, 2008.
 The increase relates to a full year of amortization expense in 2009 associated with certain acquired intangible assets compared to five months of amortization in the 2008 period.
 This increase was partially offset by a \$600,000 decrease in amortization of the Fluent customer list.

-Restructuring Charges: The Company incurred operating restructuring charges of \$2.7 million during the year ended December 31, 2009 associated with workforce reduction activities, which related to the Company's ongoing effort to manage expenses and cost structure.
+Restructuring Charges: The Company incurred operating restructuring charges of \$2.7 million during the year ended December 31, 2009 associated with workforce reduction activities that related to the Company's ongoing effort to manage expenses and cost structure.